Naman0022/Website/README.md

 # Website
-tried doing some animation in css and timstamps other in javascript.
+Tried doing some animation in css and timstamps and other things in javascript.